lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@script`
-So, to summarise, we covered features of cohorts, why we use them in health research, the two design types, and that we'll use the Framingham dataset.
+To summarize, we covered features of cohorts, why we use them in health research, the two design types, and that we'll use the Framingham dataset.

 ---